arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What do you know about Cross-Site Forgery Attack?
 If you don't remember it, let's review online its definition and let's discuss about it.
 * How does HTTPS work?
 * What's a Man-in-the-middle Attack?
 And why does HTTPS can help protecting against it?
+* How can you prevent the user session to be stolen?
+Chances are you remember what Session or Cookie Hijacking is, otherwise let's read its Wikipedia page together.